direct to content

 Status

-Antilla is one of the Caribbean's largest shipwrecks, exceeded by only the 600-foot (180 m) cruise liners Bianca C. and Antilles.
-Antilla lies on its port side in Malmok Bay, Aruba in up to 60 feet (18 m) of water, but with a small part of its starboard side exposed above water.[5]
-By 1953 storm damage had broken the wreck in two amidships.[2]
+The SS Antilla is one of the Caribbean's largest shipwrecks, exceeded by only the 180 meters long cruise liners Bianca C. and Antilles.
+The ship lies on its port side in Malmok Bay in up to 18 meters of water, but a small part of the starboard side is exposed over water.
+Around 1953, storm damage had broken the wreck in two.

-Antilla is a popular dive site, and has been popular for penetration diving.[6]
-Storm damage has continued to break up the wreck, and some divers consider it now unsafe to enter.[5]
+The ship attracts much marine life and it has become a popular dive site.
+Storm damage has continued to break up the wreck, and some divers consider it now unsafe to enter.

 References